Adult tortoiseshell cat is ready for her first air travel

 Before the trip

-1. Check animal-health requirements of the destination country
+1. Check cat-health requirements of the destination country

-In my opinion, it's best to start planning 3-4 months, especially if your cat needs a microchip.
+In my opinion, it's best to start planning 3-4 months earlier, especially if your cat needs a microchip.
 However, if you are flying to an island, you’d need to start at least 6 months ahead.
 That said, the first thing you have to do is check the regulations of the destination country.
-Do that before you plan a vet visit, so you have a clear idea of what vaccinations, tests, and documents are needed.
+Do that before you plan a vet visit so you have a clear idea of what vaccinations, tests, and documents are needed.

 It’s possible that the destination country’s authorities require different paperwork than the airline, so find out what is needed by the authority officials before you speak to airline representatives.